openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/LocalizationKit/cj-apis-resource_manager.md

 public func getPluralStringValue(resource: AppResource, num: Int64): String
 ```

-**Function:** Retrieves the plural string resource corresponding to the specified resource object and formats the string based on the given quantity.
+**Function:** Retrieves the singular/plural string resource from the resource object and formats the string based on the given quantity.
 This interface is used for cross-package access within multi-project applications.

 **System Capability:** SystemCapability.Global.ResourceManager